Top 10 Running Backs Not in the Pro Football Hall of Fame

 He is remembered for "The Trade," but he was a heck of a running back.

 The big thing people think about when they think of Herschel Walker is the trade.
 At the peak of his talent in Dallas, he was traded to Minnesota for a total of five players and draft picks attached to those players.
-If he would have spent his whole career with the Cowboys offensive line of the 90's, he might have been remembered as one of the most talented running backs ever.
+If he had spent his whole career with the Cowboys offensive line of the '90s, he might have been remembered as one of the most talented running backs ever.